 - Tinnitus control.
 This feature helps to drown out annoying sounds that are the result of tinnitus.

 The Miracle-EarMINI is available in ITE or RIC versions.
 Both options are small and discreet.
-They’re custom-fit to your ears.

 The Miracle-EarCONNECT line features Bluetooth connectivity, allowing you to use your hearing aid(s) like headphones.
 You can connect to devices, like your phone, tablet, or TV.